-

 Polycrystalline diamonds consists of many small individual crystals.
 They break down during use revealing continuously new cutting edges.
 They remain sharp when breaking down and are well suites for hard materials and where high removal rates are required

-SMART CUT® Mono
+SMART CUT® Mono (Water Soluable)

-Monocrystalline Diamond Suspension
+Monocrystalline Diamond Compound / Paste

 SMART CUT® Monocrystalline Diamond Compound, a premium choice for materials laboratories worldwide.
 Standard & Most Popular product in the materials Laboratory, economically priced for general polishing applications.
 Available in convenient 5 and 20-gram syringes, this economically priced diamond compound maintains uncompromising quality, making it the standard and most popular product for general polishing applications.
 Can be used with Grinding Discs and Polishing Cloths.

-SMART CUT® Monocrystalline Diamond Paste is crafted to exceed American standards for purity, size, and uniformity, ensuring exceptional consistency and reliability.
+SMART CUT® Monocrystalline Diamond Compound is crafted to exceed American standards for purity, size, and uniformity, ensuring exceptional consistency and reliability.
 The water-soluble (WS) formulation is ideal for environments requiring exceptional cleaning and where petroleum contamination is prohibited.
 Each syringe is color-coded for easy identification and precise dispensing, simplifying the application process and reducing waste.

 Designed for superior cutting efficiency, SMART CUT® diamond compound achieves excellent cutting rates while ensuring a smooth, polished finish.
 It is recommended for polishing a wide range of materials, including metals, alloys, minerals, glass, ceramics, carbides, and semiconductors.
 This compound is perfectly suited for use with grinding discs and polishing cloths, enhancing its versatility and utility in various laboratory settings.